ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAltitudeOptions.rst

 IAltitudeOptions
 ================

-.. py:class:: IAltitudeOptions
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAltitudeOptions

    object

    Interface used to access the altitude options for an Aviator procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAltitudeOptions

 Overview
 --------